mattmassicotte/Empire/README.md

 - Backed by a sorted-key index data store ([LMDB][LMDB])

 > [!CAUTION]
-> This is still a WIP.
-Lots of stuff doesn't work right.
+> This is still a WIP

 ```swift
 import Empire